Chapter 17 – Lifeforce

 "She's here!
 She's here!"

 The hollow voice droned from deep within his mind.
 Its strength and the way that it addressed Esaax so directly, completely unbidden, made its true nature horribly clear to Esaax.
-The cold and empty voice that had just spoken to him represented none other than the warped and malignant darkness residing within himself.
+The cold and empty voice that had just spoken to him represented none other than the warped and malignant darkness residing within him.
 That darkness was no longer merely a part of him—they had become a separate entity lurking within him, a parasite trying to take his life for their own.

 Your senses lie.
 Your joy is an illusion.